doyleLai/Arduino-DCC-Station/README.md

   * ON/OFF (E): 1

 ## Disclaimer
-You should take your own risk to use the information in this project.
-The author of the project is not responsible for any damage, hurt, or any kind of accident caused by the use of the program code and the electronic components.
+You should take your own risk to use anything in this project.
+The author of the project is not responsible for any damage, hurt, or any kind of accident caused by the use of the program code and the suggested electronic components.